wzhs/vevisoft/README.md

 # vevisoft
-self use .net libs
+Self use .Net libs

-i want to create a c# web spider.
+I want to create a c# web spider.
+This project is based on .Net FrameWork4.0.

-this is the step one which is http request response helper.
+This is the step one which is http request response helper.